Kris Bryant Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

+- Yarbrough (7-6) takes the mound for the Dodgers in his ninth start of the season.
+He has a 3.78 ERA in 85 2/3 innings pitched, with 65 strikeouts.

-- The righty's most recent time out came on Friday against the San Francisco Giants, when he tossed 4 2/3 innings, surrendering one earned run without allowing a hit.
+- In his most recent appearance -- out of the bullpen on Saturday -- the left-hander tossed 3 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.

-- In 12 games this season, the 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .209 to his opponents.
+- In 24 games this season, the 31-year-old has amassed an ERA of 3.78, with 6.8 strikeouts per nine innings.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.